Model Structures on Commutative Monoids in General Model Categories: Proof of Main Theorem

+This is a pushout square by Lemma 4.1 in \cite{Muro}.
 The lower left corner has a map to $P_{n+m}$ by induction.
 The upper right corner is mapped there by shuffling the middle $X$ to the left-hand side, multiplying the two factors of $X$, passing to $\Sigma_{n+m}$-coinvariants, and using the definition of $P_{n+m}$.
 To show $P$ is a commutative monoid one must verify the following diagrams:

 \xymatrix{S\otimes P \ar[r] \ar@{=}[dr] & P\otimes P \ar[d] & P\otimes P\otimes P \ar[d]^{1\otimes \mu} \ar[r]^{\mu \otimes 1} & P\otimes P\ar[d] & P\otimes P \ar[r]^\tau \ar[d]& P\otimes P \ar[dl]\\ & P & P\otimes P\ar[r] & P & P & }